Leckatall/WebsiteBusiness/README.md

 # WebsiteBusiness

-Website for a buusiness centered around selling website templates
+Website for a business centered around selling website templates